nigelhorne/DBIx-AnyDBD/README.md

 ## Controlling error propagation from AUTOLOADed DBI methods

-Typicially the implementation packages will make calls to DBI methods as though they were methods of the DBIx::AnyDBD object.
-If one of these methods reports an error in DBI::AnyDBD then the error is caught and rethrown by DBIx::AnyDBD so that the error is reported as occuring in the implementation module.
+Typically the implementation packages will make calls to DBI methods as though they were methods of the DBIx::AnyDBD object.
+If one of these methods reports an error in DBI::AnyDBD then the error is caught and rethrown by DBIx::AnyDBD so that the error is reported as occurring in the implementation module.
 It does this by calling Carp::croak() with the current package set to DBIx::AnyDBD::Carp.